About Dr. N. (Nitika) Taneja, PhD

 Introduction

-Dr. Nitika Taneja, PhD is an Assistant Professor at the Department of Molecular Genetics, Erasmus University Medical Center (Erasmus MC) and also affiliated with Technical University, Delft (TU, Delft) since 2018.
+Dr. Nitika Taneja, PhD is an Associate Professor and Principal Investigator at the Department of Molecular Genetics, Erasmus University Medical Center (Erasmus MC) and also affiliated with Technical University, Delft (TU, Delft) since 2018.
+She is an Oncode Investigator and consequently her group became part of Oncode Institute since 2024.
 The central theme of her research activities has been focused on understanding complex molecular mechanisms of chromatin remodeling upon DNA replication and replication stress in maintaining genome stability.

 Field(s) of expertise